realm/realm-java/json_api.md

 - Import using InputStream only works for API 11+.
 Methods are annotated as such.

-- JSON property names need to match java variabel names.
+- JSON property names need to match java variable names.

 - Import API does not work in standard Java.
 JSON is only supported from Java 7, and with a different API.